dzluke/DeepOrchestration/README.md

 This repository serves as the code base for the paper "Neural Models for Target-Based Computer-Assisted Musical Orchestration: A Preliminary Study"

+**Visit our github.io page to listen to orchestrated examples**: https://dzluke.github.io/DeepOrchestration/

 ## train.py

 Used to train the model.